 Performance And Overclocking Capabilities

 The official website rates this GPU to clock at 1845 MHz.
-That is slightly higher than the Gaming OC.
+That is marginally higher than the Gaming OC.

 Running a game pushes the clock speeds to more than 100 MHz higher, which is always nice to see.
 The average is close to 1950 MHz.
 This is faster than Gigabyte’s offering, but considering the premium price, we’re not sure it’s worth it.